How to Coordinate and Match Wood Stains- Oak, Maple, Cherry and More

 - BOTTOM RIGHT: Right idea, but too yellow and washed-out

 1. Compare.
 Comparing different woods to each other can make the undertones easier to see.
 If you are choosing new wood flooring or cabinets, lay a few ‘similar’ samples next to each other.
-You should see a shift from one colour to another and can eliminate the undertones you want to avoid.
+You should see a shift from one color to another and can eliminate the undertones you want to avoid.
 And it’s VITAL that you do this in your own home, not in the store, as store lighting always skews things – as does a glass of wine, so have a drink after you’ve picked your fave.

 2. Ask a professional.
-Whether it’s a flooring store or the paint dept (or me!) a professional should be able to let you know the ‘basic underlying colour’ in your wood stain.
+Whether it’s a flooring store or the paint dept (or me!) a professional should be able to let you know the ‘basic underlying color’ in your wood stain.
 If you can’t bring a sample of your existing wood finish to them (ie: a cabinet drawer), take a quality photograph and they should be able to give you the general idea.

 Note the consistency in wood finish between the mantel/coffee table/flooring – and they’re all different species!